andyli/blog/content/2009-06-30_miream-explained.md

 translated into 3D pixels then later replaced with 3mm metal balls.
 Lengths and placement of each metal ball chains were preciously calculated by computer.
-More than 2000 yards of metal chains were used to transform an image into this captivating 3D entity.</cite>
+More than 2000 yards of metal chains were used to transform an image into this captivating 3D entity.

-<cite title="Project description of Miream">It is very intuitive and
+It is very intuitive and
 even meditative for all team members during the process of putting links and links of metal balls together in order to unveil the three-dimensional representation of both the visual landscape and inner